mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

         return

     # Election ids are ObjectIds, see
-    # "Using electionId and setVersion to detect stale primaries"
+    # see "Using electionId and setVersion to detect stale primaries"
     # for comparison rules.

     if serverDescription.maxWireVersion >= 17:  # MongoDB 6.0+